 Our signature course adapted for interactive online learning.
 Learn to remove the clutter and cliche from your images and hone your singular voice.

-The first class session will meet on Thursday, October 22nd at 3:15pm (Eastern Time) and the second session will meet on November 12th at 3:15pm on Zoom.
+The first class session will meet on Thursday, February 2nd at 5pm ET and the second session will meet on Thursday, March 2nd at 5pm ET on Zoom.

 STAY INSPIRED.
 STAY ENGAGED.
 STAY CONNECTED.
 KEEP CREATING.

 The world around us has changed, yet the creative approach to landscape photography has remained largely the same.
 The Quiet Landscape is a fresh approach to traditional landscape photography.
 Break the rules, look deeper and ignore the easy postcard shots.
 In this workshop you will be challenged to remove the clutter, the obvious and the cliché from your frame to create memorable and powerful images with your own distinct visual voice.
 This workshop will inspire existing photographers, as well as those new to the field, to create distinctive imagery that embraces the minimal while transforming the ordinary into the extraordinary.

 The Quiet Landscape is our signature course that we have been teaching for the last decade at institutions all over the country.
 We have adapted our format for online, interactive learning and are excited to see the diversity of images captured from students all over the country (perhaps the world).
 A cathartic trip through other's pictures from the confines of our home bases.

 This class will explore the work of other contemporary photographers using the landscape as a subject.
 Photographer, art director and photo editor Alissa Hessler, will help students begin to identify and hone their own signature style.
 She will provide insight on how to be a more ruthless editor, how to find hidden potential by revisiting your archives, and how to work towards developing a concise body of work for exhibition.